cadenzaflow/cadenzaflow-docs-static/get-started/content/spring-boot/model.md

 ## Model an Executable BPMN 2.0 Process and Deploy It

-Start by modeling an executable process using the Camunda Modeler.
+Start by modeling an executable process using the CadenzaFlow Modeler.
 The process should look as depicted in the screenshot below.

 {{< img src="../img/loanApproval.png" >}}